-Unlike our gap and winter programs in Cuba, our summer voyages allow us to return home and to tailor float-plans in the Gulf of Maine that reflect the Ocean Passages commitment to positive social change.
+Unlike our gap and winter programs in Cuba, our summer voyages allow us to return to Maine and to tailor float plans that reflect the Ocean Passages commitment to positive social change close to home.

 This summer, in partnership with a local charter school called Baxter Academy for Technology and Science, we run a one-week sailing voyage on the Gulf Coast of Maine.
 Aboard our 131-foot schooner, you'll learn as much about teamwork as navigation.

 This Science and Sea program focuses on sustainable fisheries, exploring our region’s interdependent saltwater ecology and economy.
 In addition to field studies, the students will meet with professionals working with lobster, salmon, seaweed, and oyster farms along the Maine coast.
 Students will work alongside a Baxter science instructor and earn academic credit for their research.

 The summer program begins on July 7, 2018 in Portland, Maine.

 The one-week voyage ends on July 14, 2018 at Portland Yacht Services: 100 W Commercial Street in Portland.

 A maximum of 20 students will live aboard the Harvey Gamage for the duration of the program, along with a professional crew of nine.

 The program is open to high school students age 15-19.